lilmuckers/magento-lilmuckers_queue/README.md

 ### 4. Done
 Have a nice cup of tea and a sit down.

+## Testing
+The unit tests are built with [EcomDev_PHPUnit](https://github.com/EcomDev/EcomDev_PHPUnit) and should run with the standard test-suite.

 ## Gotchas
 There's a few things I've tripped over when using this module in testing and in implementation: